amyfei2015/pic10c_project/README.md

     - player
     - It responds to direction keys, and can never move out of the console
     - It's initially set at the center of the gameboard
-    - when it collides with a treasure, it collects it and the count increments  (this part not finished)
+    - when it collides with a treasure, it collects it and the count increments
     - when it collides with a soldier, no matter which type, it's sent back to its initial position
     - when all treasures are collected, something happens? (this part not finished)